How to Use Bloom's Taxonomy to Help Increase Student Participation

 We look at using Bloom’s taxonomy as a guide to building the right kinds of questions to allow for student participation to increase.

-When student participation increases, this opens up the levels of communication between teachers and students.
 This in turn allows for additional learning to take place, and keeps the time exciting for both teachers and students.

 Looking for a good source to have students to have an outlet to express their emotions?
 Consider visiting promptly journals to view their wide selection of journals for every situation!
 Click here to view and choose from among their wide variety of journal types.